pusher/pusher-http-php/README.md

 ## Push Notifications (BETA)

 Pusher not allows sending native noficiations to iOS and Android devices.
 Check out the [documentation](https://pusher.com/docs/push_notifications) for information on how to set up push notifications on Android and iOS.
 There is no additional setup required to use it with this library.
-It works out of the box wit the same Pusher instance.
+It works out of the box with the same Pusher instance.
 All you need are the same pusher credentials.

-You can set the `notification_host` by passing it to the `options` array in the constructor.

-To specify a scheme for the `notification_host`, you can set the `notification_host` in the `options` array.
+The native notifications API is hosted at `nativepush-cluster1.pusher.com` and only listens on HTTPS.

 ```php
 $pusher = new Pusher($app_key, $app_secret, $app_id, array('notification_host' => 'your host'))